Riminder/hrflow-connectors/CONTRIBUTING.md

 - Make sure that you test every function function and action you create, there is a tests folder in the repo make sure you assign your test to the correct subfolder or file.

+- Install `Coverage Gutters` in vscode to display test coverage information.

 - Use logging in your code if you want to see what your code does in real time:
    ```python
     from ....utils.logger import get_logger